 1) Total direct premiums earned, excluding single premium policy cancellations, annualized, as a percentage of average primary IIF.
 Includes premiums earned related to Radian's participation in GSE credit risk sharing transactions (Freddie Mac ACIS and Fannie Mae CIRT).
 The impact of this revenue ranges from 0.5 - 0.6 basis points across all time periods presented.

-- 2) Single premium policy cancellations, annualized, as a percentage of average primary IIF. - 3) Ceded premiums earned, annualized, as a percentage of average primary IIF. - 4) Profit commission, annualized, as a percentage of average primary IIF. - 5) Net premiums earned, annualized, as a percentage of average primary IIF.
+- 3) Ceded premiums earned, annualized, as a percentage of average primary IIF. - 4) Profit commission, annualized, as a percentage of average primary IIF. - 5) Net premiums earned, annualized, as a percentage of average primary IIF.